Consensys/doc.tessera/docs/HowTo/Get-started/Distribution.md

 Additional functionality can be added to a distribution by adding `.jar` files to the `/lib` directory.

-### Adding Tessera artefacts
+### Adding Tessera artifacts

-Download and unpack the artefact:
+Download and unpack the artifact:

 ```shell
 $ tar xvf aws-key-vault-[version].tar